randomPoison/randomPoison.github.io/_drafts/unity-async.md

 [unitask]: https://github.com/Cysharp/UniTask	"The UniTask package for Unity"

+[^coroutines-are-bad]: Years of experience with coroutines and their *nuances* have made me very wary of all the ways that Unity can surprise you when it comes to async code.
 [^sub-frame-await]: In theory, it would be possible to resume a task within the same frame by having it resume at a later part of the update loop, e.g. `await` during the main update and then resume during `LateUpdate`.
 However, this is probably not currently supported by UniTask and would probably not be something that is generally useful.
 [^step-over-await-crash]: There's [currently a bug](https://github.com/Cysharp/UniTask/issues/41) with the Unity editor and `UniTask` that is causing the editor to crash when stepping over `await` in an `async UniTask` function.
 This shouldn't be an issue if you're using `async Task`, though.